tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 - E.g. Australia Post

 A technological advantage
-- E.g. Microsoft has considerable market power because it supplies the operating system used
+- E.g. Microsoft has considerable market power because it supplies the operating system used in most computers

+A patent